 I recommend a stroll through Columbus Park where you can see the essence of the Chinese community in their place of rest, playing cards, playing instruments or just enjoying the sun on a bench.
 Also take the opportunity to try one of the best places to eat in Chinatown.

 And from the noisy Chinatown I'm going to take you to the trendiest neighborhood in the Big Apple.
-SOHO is synonymous with art galleries, antique shops and trendy locals.
-Have fun discovering all the scenes of your favorite series and movies that you can photograph around Blecker St., and enjoy the view of the city.
+SOHO is synonymous with art galleries, antique shops and trendy stores.
+Have fun discovering all the scenes of your favorite series and movies that you can photograph around Blecker St.

 SOHO is also synonymous with shopping, perhaps the best area of New York, as it supports various budgets.
 If you like brands, you have from sports and casual clothing stores like those you can find in big cities, but also high-end, more exclusive.